 6. Cut into triangles and serve immediately.
 If serving as a meal, accompany with a fresh salad dressed with oil and vinegar on the side.

-My wine industry pal suggests pairing this elegant yet spicy panini with Dr. Pauly-Bergweiler Wehlener Sonnenuhr Spatlese 2009 or Decoy 2011 Sauvignon Blanc to elevate this regional Southern favorite to a refined luncheon sure to impress your most artisanalgourmetfoodieblahblah friend.
+My wine industry pal suggests pairing this elegant yet spicy panini with Dr. Pauly-Bergweiler Wehlener Sonnenuhr Spatlese 2009 or Decoy 2011 Sauvignon Blanc to elevate this regional Southern favorite to a refined luncheon sure to impress foodie friends.